Qwan'tez Stiggers: Toronto Argonauts

 Stiggers signed with the Argonauts of the on January 4, 2023, and attended the team's rookie camp at the University of Guelph later that May.
 While many expected him to be cut during the preseason due to his lack of college or professional experience, Stiggers made the team's initial regular season roster and also became a regular starter for the Argonauts during his rookie 2023 CFL season, successfully transitioning to play Canadian football.
 He played in 16 regular season games where he had 53 defensive tackles, three special teams tackles, and five interceptions.
 By the end of the year, he was chosen as the CFL's Most Outstanding Rookie and as a CFL East All-Star, as well as selected to attend the 2024 East–West Shrine Bowl prior to the 2024 NFL draft.

 New York Jets

 Stiggers was selected in the fifth round with the 176th overall pick in the 2024 NFL draft by the New York Jets.
 He was the first player drafted directly from the CFL since Jermaine Haley in 1999.

+On November 30, 2025, Stiggers made his first fumble recovery in the Jets 27–24 win over the Atlanta Falcons.